eloritzkovitz/atlaset/docs/atlas/layers-markers.md

 ## Importing/exporting map data

-- `Layers` and `Markers` can be easily imported from and exported to `JSON` files.
+- Layers and Markers can be easily imported from and exported to JSON files.
 - Use this to back up your data or share it with others.
-- You can also download the entire map data through the `Export` panel, `"Download as JSON"`.
+- You can also download the entire map data by using the **Export** panel.